-Whenever you face a problem with network and internet connection, Running the build-in network adapter troubleshooter probably a good fix that automatically detects and fixes the problems prevent your PC to connect to network and wifi.
+Whenever you face a problem with the network and internet connection, Running the built-in network adapter troubleshooter is probably a good fix that automatically detects and fixes the problems that prevent your PC from connecting to the network and wifi.

-- This will start diagnostic the problem related to network and internet.
+- This will start diagnostic the problem related to the network and internet.

-- Well wait until complete the troubleshooting process and restart windows.
+- Well, wait until you complete the troubleshooting process and restart windows.

-- Let’s try to reconnect to the WiFi network check its connected.
+- Let’s try to reconnect to the WiFi network and check it’s connected.

 Incompatible, outdated network adapter drivers mostly cause this type of problem.
-If the network troubleshooter didn’t fix the problem We strongly recommend to update or reinstall the network adapter driver with the latest version.
+If the network troubleshooter didn’t fix the problem, We strongly recommend update or reinstall the network adapter driver with the latest version.

 - Press Windows + R, type devmgmt.msc and ok,

-- This will open the device manager, display all installed driver list,
+- This will open the device manager, display all installed driver lists,

-- Expand Network adapters, right-click on installed WiFi driver select uninstall.
+- Expand Network adapters, right-click on the installed WiFi driver select uninstall.

-- On next start windows automatically install basic network Adapter driver for you
+- On the next start windows automatically install a basic network Adapter driver for you.

 - Now try to connect to the WiFi network.